Your Personal Information – Privacy Notice in accordance with GDPR:

 Record Keeping: I use a secure encrypted cloud-based client records system called BacPac to store client notes and details.
 Client records are kept in accordance with General Data Protection Regulation (GDPR) and BACP guidelines and are the property of the therapist.

 I will keep basic client records for five years after therapy has ended.
 Any electronic communication including emails and text messages will be deleted.

 You have a right to ask to see the information I hold about you, to ask me to change any information that is incorrect or to delete any information I hold about you, which I will do, except for any information that I have a legal obligation to keep.
 If you wish to complain about how I have kept your data, in the first instance please contact me.
 If your complaint is not resolved to your satisfaction, please contact the Information Commissioners Office, www.ico.org.uk.

 Ethics and Boundaries

 In line with my professional commitment to protecting client confidentiality, I keep my online media presence separate from my clinical work and never refer to any clinical work on social media.

 Google is now part of our everyday experience of online research.
-Whilst you may wish to find out about me online, I make it my practice not o Google my clients before we meet, or to seek any information without specific consent.
+Whilst you may wish to find out about me online, I make it my practice not to Google my clients before we meet, or to seek any information without specific consent.
 If your Google search about me raises any queries, I would invite you to discuss these to me at the earliest opportunity.

 Text messages are a helpful means of making contact quickly, to let me know for example, that you will be late for a session.
-Due to the lack of detail possible in a text message, I would not recommend that text messages are used to communicate more important information; in this event, please call me, or leave a voicemail message.
+Due to the lack of detail possible in a text message, I do not recommend that text messages are used to communicate more important information; in this event, please call me, or leave a voicemail message.